-COPIES OF DOCUMENTS...
-Copies of the Official Notice of Sale, the Preliminary Official Statement, the Official Bid Form, Audits, and the proforma Bond Order may be obtained at the offices of Specialized Public Finance Inc., 248 Addie Roy Road, Suite B-103, Austin, Texas 78746, Financial Advisor to the District.
+ADDITIONAL COPIES OF DOCUMENTS . . .
+Additional copies of this Official Notice of Sale, the Preliminary Official Statement and the Official Bid Form may be obtained from the Financial Advisor, Garry Kimball, Specialized Public Finance Inc., 248 Addie Roy Road, Suite B-103, Austin, Texas 78746.